avar/git-hyperfine/README.md

 # COMPATIBILITY

-*git-hyperfine* is written in POSIX shellscript.
-It should be compatible with Linux systems, BSDs, OSX, Solaris (not /bin/sh though), AIX, HP/UX etc. etc. Any incompatibility is a (probably small and easily fixed) bug.
+*git-hyperfine* is written in in POSIX shellscript.
+It should be compatible with Linux systems, BSDs, OSX, Solaris (not its /bin/sh though), AIX, HP/UX etc. etc. Any incompatibility is a (probably small and easily fixed) bug.

-# BUGS

-If man:hyperfine\[1\] introduces a new option *git-hyperfine* currently needs to be updated to know how to pass it through (its option usage is somewhat irregular).

 # AUTHOR